AGILEDROP/moodle-local_bulk_roles_importer/README.md

 # Bulk Roles Importer #

-Bulk Roles Importer is a Moodle plugin that enables administrators to import multiple roles into Moodle.
+Bulk Roles Importer is a Moodle plugin that enables administrators to import and manage multiple roles in bulk using XML role presets.
-Role definitions are provided in XML format, and you can choose to either upload the files manually or configure an external repository for automatic updates.
+Role definitions can be uploaded manually or synced automatically from a Git-based repository (e.g. GitHub, GitLab).

+This plugin is ideal for Moodle sites managing many custom roles across multiple environments or needing regular synchronization with a version-controlled repository.

 ### Features ###
 -  **Manual Import:**